banane-io/PDB/README.md

 What We Need
 ===
-Currently in the project,there is a great need to help with the layout and the aesthetics of the site.
-Feel free to suggest some improvements design wise.
+There is a great need to help with the layout and the aesthetics of the site (see the [pdb-frontend](https://github.com/banane-io/pdb-frontend) project for more information).

-There is a lot of small easy things to do.
+There are also a lot of small easy things to do.
 Come chat with the team if you have any idea.